Donald Trump Will Act Defiant, Not Apologize For Wrongdoing After Expected Acquittal, Report Says

 Donald Trump is not expected to follow Bill Clinton’s lead in apologizing to the nation after his impeachment ended in an acquittal.

-After Clinton was acquitted in his U.S. Senate trial after being impeached for lying under oath, he spoke to Americans to apologize for the scandal and the hurt it caused the nation.
+After Clinton was acquitted in his U.S. Senate trial after being impeached for lying under oath, he spoke to Americans and apologized for the scandal and the hurt it caused the nation.
 But a new report from CNN said that Trump is expected to continue in his line of reasoning that the phone call in which he pressed the Ukrainian president to dig up dirt on Joe Biden was “perfect” — even as an increasing number of Republicans said he was wrong in doing that.

 Trump’s defense in the impeachment process shifted as new evidence came forward, with his defenders and legal team initially arguing that Trump had done nothing wrong in seeking an investigation of Biden and was simply trying to root out corruption in Ukraine.
-But as former National Security Adviser John Bolton reportedly wrote in a transcript for an upcoming book that Trump explicitly said he was withholding military aide to Ukraine to force them to investigation Biden — not to root out corruption, as Trump claimed — defenders argued that even if Trump had done what he initially denied, it did not rise to the level of an impeachable offense.
+But as former National Security Adviser John Bolton reportedly wrote in a transcript for an upcoming book that Trump explicitly said he was withholding military aid to Ukraine to force them to investigation Biden — not to root out corruption, as Trump claimed — defenders argued that even if Trump had done what he initially denied, it did not rise to the level of an impeachable offense.

 Trump is still expected to be acquitted, but his defense that the call was “perfect” seems to have lost the backing of Republicans who will be voting to keep him in office.
 As the trial draws to a close, many admitted that Trump’s behavior was inappropriate.
-That included Lamar Alexander, who decided against calling for witnesses because he believed that the House prosecutors had successfully proven that Trump’s motives were to investigation Biden.
+That included Lamar Alexander, who decided against calling for witnesses because he believed that the House prosecutors had successfully proven that Trump’s motives were to investigate Biden.

 Alexander said this was inappropriate, but did not warrant removal from office.